leolinpotato/ntu-vfx-2024/hw1/README.md

 ```
 Arguments:
 - \-a: align the images
+- \-d: HDR option, can be set to
+	- PaulDebevec
+	- MitsuagaNayar
 - \-t: set the tone-mapping algorithm, can be set to
 	- Reinhard
 	- Bilateral